CliMA/ClimaOcean.jl/docs/src/Metadata/metadata_overview.md

 heatmap(T)
 ```

-This looks bit odd, but less so if we download bathymetry (for which we also using `Metadata`
+This looks a bit odd, but less so if we download bathymetry (for which we also use `Metadata`
 under the hood) to create a temperature field with a land mask,

 ```@example metadata